jovotech/jovo-starter-web-overlay/README.md

 If you're familiar with the Vue.js project structure you should feel right at home.
 The starter is a very simple Vue app consisting of two components.

-For the styling we've used Tailwind CSS which is pretty much self documenting allowing to get started fairly quickly.
+For the styling, we've used Tailwind CSS which is pretty much self-documenting allowing you to get started fairly quickly.

 #### Component: Overlay

 The Overlay component handles the registration for multiple event listeners, namely `ClientEvent.Request`, `ClientEvent.Response`, and `ClientEvent.Action`.

 TODO: add links to docs and more info
 * `ClientEvent.Request`: triggered before the request is sent out to the Jovo app.
-In this case it is used to display the user's speech next to the microphone button.
+In this case, it is used to display the user's speech next to the microphone button.
 * `ClientEvent.Response`: triggered when the client receives the Jovo app's response.
-In this case it is used to display the app's response.
+In this case, it is used to display the app's response.
 * `ClientEvent.Action`: triggered when the app's response contains an action.
 In our case we expect a `set-theme` action notifying us to switch the theme to either dark or light.

 Besides that, it implements the logic to switch from dark to light mode as a demo feature, which makes use of [Tailwind's custom variants](https://tailwindcss.com/docs/pseudo-class-variants#creating-custom-variants)